bvberkum/htcache/main.rst

 in Python.
 It is a fork of http-replicator 4.0 alpha 2.
 See CHANGELOG.

 branches
-    stable
-        - FIXME: Not working!
-        - TODO: conains unused?
-CachedResource code , integrate or  remove new_stable
-        - Tests pass up to FTP tests.
-        - Sort, Join and Proc rules in addition to NoCache and Drop. master (current)
+    master (current)
         - SQL version
         - FIXME: Not working!